Background and activities

 My areas of research include migration and gender, migration and education, domestic labour, new media and Middle East war, Islamic fundamentalisms, intercultural cinema and 20th century francophone literature.

-I led a Norwegian Research Council VAM (Welfare, Working Life and Migration) funded project (2011-2016) Buying and Selling (gender) Equality: Feminized Migration and Gender Equality in Contemporary Norway.
+Between 2011 to 2016, I led a Norwegian Research Council VAM (Welfare, Working Life and Migration) funded project.
+Buying and Selling (gender) Equality: Feminized Migration and Gender Equality in Contemporary Norway.
 The project addressed paid domestic labour and au paring in Norway, looking at the concurrence between increasing gender equality ambitions and dependence on feminized migration.
 The project’s co-edited anthology Paid Migrant Domestic Labour in a Changing Europe: Questions of Gender Equality and Citizenship (Palgrave 2016) analyses the changing face of work, gender equality and citizenship in Europe.
 Focusing on the discourses, social relations and political processes that surround migrant domestic labour in Europe, it rethinks the vital relationship between this kind of employment, the formal and informal citizenship of migrant workers, and the cultural and political value of gender equality.

 I have co-edited two anthologies on religious fundamentalisms: Fundamentalism, Globalism and the Public Sphere and Fundamentalism and Communication: Culture, Media and the Public Sphere (both IB Tauris 2011) and have published a monograph on Assia Djebar’s feminist writing practice Assia Djebar: In dialogue with feminisms (Rodopi 2006).